CharaChorder/docs/docs/CharaChorder Two.rst

 The CC2 has settings that are user-configurable.
 Since the device is plug-and-play, you don’t need any software to edit the device’s settings; all you need is a place to type text.
-We call these settings the Generative Text Menu, or GTM for short.
+We call these settings the :doc:`Generative Text Menu<GenerativeTextMenu>`, or GTM for short.

-You can access the :doc:`GTM<GenerativeTextMenu>` by :doc:`chording<Chords>` both pinkies `north`_ on any space that allows text entry such as a notepad app.
+You can access the GTM by :doc:`chording<Chords>` both pinkies `north`_ on any space that allows text entry such as a notepad app.
 For an explanation on chords and how to perform them, visit the :doc:`Chords<Chords>` section.

 Once you perform the chord to call up the :doc:`GTM<GenerativeTextMenu>`, your CharaChorder will type out the menu and its options.
 It will look something like this: